 · Helps Prevent Diabetes

-Since whole grains are also grain for maintaining insulin levels, it helps improving glucose control in your body.
+Since whole grains are also grain for maintaining insulin levels, it helps improve glucose control in your body.
 It means incorporating whole grains in your daily diet can lower the risk of developing type-2 diabetes.

 However, since whole grains contain essential parts, you may find them complex to digest.
 This assists in slowing down the digestive process, preventing spikes in blood sugar.

 · Improves Digestive Health